102: ENTOMBED, YET ALIVE, IN OUR NATION’S CAPITAL

 Our final tour stop was in Statuary Hall, which is one of the oldest parts of the Capitol.
 While there, I saw the door to the Lindy Claiborne Boggs Congressional Women’s Reading Room in the distance, but once again I had no way of getting inside to stand on the couch where John Quincy Adams had died in 1848.

 Not wanting to hurt our young tour guide’s pride, we spent roughly 45 minutes touring the Capitol.
 We were a bit disappointed because we didn’t see anything out of the ordinary; everywhere we went were places the general public can visit on a regular tour.
-When we got to Statuary Hall, where I saw the locked door to the Congressional Women’s Reading Room, I heard my companions mention to Ethan that they had to bail on him because of a conflicting commitment; which was a complete fabrication of the truth.
+When we got to Statuary Hall, where I saw the locked door to the Congressional Women’s Reading Room, I heard my companions mention to Ethan that they had to bail on him because of a conflicting commitment, which was a complete fabrication of the truth.
 Once the three of us were alone, we navigated the underground passageway to the Library of Congress where I posed for a handful of images.
 In 2014, I had stood inside the Library of Congress for some photos, but there were no images of me taken with the exterior of the building; which was an oversight that my photographer needed to rectify.

 The Great Hall East Side of the Library of Congress; one that’s been known as the “largest, costliest, and safest library in the world”.